-As part of the InteKrin acquisition, the Company recognized contingent consideration associated with potential payments to be made to the former InteKrin stockholders upon the achievement of certain events specified in the agreements (see Note 6).
+As part of the InteKrin acquisition in February 2014, the Company recognized contingent consideration associated with potential payments to be made to the former InteKrin stockholders upon the achievement of certain events specified in the agreements.
 This fair value measurement is based on significant inputs not observable in the market and thus represents a Level 3 measurement within the fair value hierarchy.
 The InteKrin purchase agreement provides for contingent consideration to be paid upon (i) the first dosing of a human subject in the first Phase 2 Clinical Trial for CHS-131 ("Earn-Out Payment") and (ii) per a compound transaction agreement as defined in the purchase agreement (the "Compound Transaction Payment").
 The Company valued the two contingent consideration scenarios (the Earn-Out Payment and the Compound Transaction Payment) using a probability-weighted discounted cash flow approach.
 A probability of reaching each contingent consideration threshold was estimated by Company's management.
 As of December 31, 2014, the Earn-Out Payment was expected to occur in January 2015 with a 98% probability of occurrence.
 As part of that analysis, a 25% risk-adjusted discount rate was used to measure a present value.
 A separate credit spread was not applied to the Earn-Out Payment fair value since the consideration was to be made in common stock shares.
 The size of the contingent consideration was a fixed number of common stock shares, but the value fluctuated with the value of a common stock share.
 The Compound Transaction applied the same 25% risk-adjusted discount rate and also captured an additional 6% credit spread for counterparty credit risk given the cash payment.
 The Company's management estimates of probability of occurrence and timing were used to formulate an expected cash flow.
-The size of the consideration is tiered based on the size of a license or similar agreement with a third party and the timing of such agreement.
-The change in the fair value of the contingent consideration liability is recognized in other expense, net within the consolidated statement of operations.
+The size of the consideration liability is recognized in other income (expense), net within the consolidated statement of operations.

 On March 6, 2015, the Company achieved the first dosing of a human subject in a phase 2 clinical trial for CHS-131 in multiple sclerosis patients, triggering the obligation to settle the first contingent Earn-Out Payment to former InteKrin stockholders.
 As a result, the Company issued 358,384 shares of its common stock valued at \$27.48 per share and cash of \$1,000 for the aggregate amount value of \$9.8 million to former InteKrin stockholders.
-Contemporaneously, the Company recognized the additional fair value of the Earn-Out Payment of \$4.1 million to other expense, net, in the consolidated statement of operations on March 6, 2015 and reclassified the contingent consideration liability balance to equity in the consolidated balance sheet.
-For the years ended December 31, 2015 and 2014, the Company recognized \$4.1 million and \$5.0 million, respectively, in other expense, net in the consolidated statement of operations for the change in the fair value of the Earn-Out Payment.
-As of December 31, 2015, the fair value of this contingent consideration liability decreased to \$1.2 million to reflect the Earn-Out Payment settlement in March 2015 and the updated fair value estimate of the Compound Transaction Payment.
+Contemporaneously, the Company recognized the additional fair value of the Earn-Out Payment of \$4.1 million to other income (expense), net, in the consolidated statement of operations on March 6, 2015 and reclassified the contingent consideration liability balance to equity in the consolidated balance sheet.
+For the year ended December 31, 2015, the Company recognized \$4.1 million in other income (expense), net in the consolidated statement of operations for the change in the fair value of the Earn-Out Payment.